cdalen16/Hole-in-the-Wall/README.md

 # Hole-in-the-Wall
-A game that makes use of the Xbox 360 Kinect.
+A game my friend and I created in Visual Basic.
+The game mimics the TV game show "Hole in the Wall" by using an Xbox Kinect device to track player movements.